ArttuKuikka/Y2Sharp/README.md

 await Y2Sharp.youtube.DownloadAsync("gQjAEbWZEgU", "music.mp3");
 ```

+There is also a WPF demo of this project under the folder Y2SharpWPF

 install the latest nuget from https://www.nuget.org/packages/Y2Sharp/ and you can use the command above.

 explanations to all the parameters